Data on internet activity in Africa

 Number of hosts

-In this pie graph we see the situation of the eleven African countries with over 20,000 internet hosts (that have 96 percent of the total in the continent.)
+In this pie graph we see the situation of the eight African countries with over 50,000 internet hosts (that have 96 percent of the total in the continent.)

-Over eighty percent of the hostcount in Africa remains concentrated in two countries, that have less than 9 percent of the population.
-In the first three ita 88 percent.
+Over eighty percent of the hostcount in Africa remains concentrated in one country.
+In the first three its 90 percent.

 The reliability of data is always doubtful, especially with small numbers, but the situation is evolving and its very likely that there will be more changes.

-The rest of Africa includes over thirty countries with very low internet activity.
+The rest of Africa in this graph includes over thirty countries with very low internet activity.
 The hostcout in Nigeria, with 140 million inhabitants, is a third of the number in Liechtenstein.
-And so in Congo even worse in Sudan.
+And so in the large Congo even worse in Sudan.

 In the next graph we see density (hosts per 1000 inhabitants) in 22 African countries with over two thousand internet hosts.